openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 Android Studio is a program which runs on your computer.
 It allows you to download source code from the internet (using Git) and build smartphone (and smartwatch) apps.
 You cannot "break" a current, looping version of **AAPS** which you might have running on a smartphone by building a new or updated app on your PC with Android Studio, these are totally separate processes.
 :::

-The following screenshots have been taken from Android Studio Version **Hedgehog**.
+The following screenshots have been taken from Android Studio Version **Hedgehog**, they should be identical with more recent versions.

 One of the most important things when installing Android Studio is **be patient!** During installation and setup, Android Studio is downloading a lot of stuff which will take time.